 - One letter of recommendation from a senior colleague from within or outside the applicant's home institution

 - One approval/support letter from Department Chair endorsing the application

-Applications for the fall 2022 academic term are due on Thursday, March 31st, 2022 by 5:00 p.m.
-EST. Awardees will be notified in May 2022.
-The first convening of the selected cohort of fellows will be in September 2022.
+Applications for the Fall 2023 academic term are due on Friday, April 14, 2023.
+Awardees will be notified by June 2023.
+The first convening of the selected cohort of fellows will be in September 2023.

 Questions?
 Please contact CSREA Program Coordinator, Maggie Murphy.